inspec/inspec/docs-chef-io/content/inspec/resources/selinux.md

 Use the `selinux` Chef InSpec audit resource to test the state/mode of SELinux policy.

-SELinux resource extracts and exposes data reported by the command 'sestatus'
+selinux resource extracts and exposes data reported by the command 'sestatus'

 ## Availability